 - Though not a requirement, solutions should ideally be able to process parcels up to 27″ x 21″ x 14″ in size

 Learn more about international mail inspection and the ultimate metrics desired for solutions here.
-For solutions using artificial intelligence or machine learning, representative data will be made available.
+For solutions using artificial intelligence or machine learning, representative data was made available.

-At the conclusion of Stage 1, finalists will have the opportunity to add to their teams in order to maximize their likelihood of success through Stage 2, when teams will be developing their prototypes.
-In order to facilitate this, Stage 1 participants will be given the opportunity to share their contact information and submission abstracts, to be made available to finalists.
+Following the conclusion of Stage 1, finalists have the opportunity to add to their teams in order to maximize their likelihood of success through Stage 2, when teams will be developing their prototypes.
+In order to facilitate this, Stage 1 participants were given the opportunity to share their contact information and submission abstracts, to be made available to finalists.

 Stage 2: Prototyping accelerator

 Developing testable prototypes

 Finalists will participate in a 14-week prototyping accelerator, where they will develop their plans into testable prototypes.
 During this time, finalists will receive additional support, including access to mentors, guidance from government experts, educational webinars, access to additional datasets and/or information on current processes.
 We anticipate holding several webinars featuring guidance and open question periods with government and other experts.
 Additionally, the Challenge will offer access to mentors to provide individual support to entrants.
 Training dataset(s) will be made available to finalists as required by the solution type.

 Live test event

 Stage 2 will culminate in a mandatory live test event, where finalists will convene at a government-selected facility for on-site testing of their prototypes.
 A standard testing approach will be applied to all solutions.
 DHS will provide a set of articles on which the solutions will be tested.
 Test results will be a factor in determining the Stage 2 winners, but not the sole basis for selection.
 Test event participants will be responsible for arranging their own travel and accommodation, paid for using their Stage 1 prize award.
 Fentanyl simulant chemicals used by the solvers for developmental testing of Opioid Detection Challenge prototypes were supplied by Arspichem, LLC (Durham, NC).